andrew-schutt/TIL/README.md

 # TIL (aka Today I Learned):
-> A collection of random little tips that documented elsewhere, but TIL it
+> A collection of random little tips/thoughts/ideas that I stumble across

+ # __*Random*__

+ > Pick a style that suits you, then use it consistently. - The C Programming Language

  # __*Git*__

 > Add the remote, call it "upstream":